Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Authenticity.md

 #### A. How to report fraudulent activity

 We appreciate any goodwill attempts to report fraud and abuse.
-Please email us at `[WIP - abuse report email]` with as detailed of an explanation as you can offer.
+Please email us at impropriety@`[WIP - website domain]` with as detailed of an explanation as you can offer.
 Thank you in advance for helping to keep Compendium and our members safe!

 #### B. Normal updates